jonmikeli/docs/dotnet/dotnet8-rest-api-azure-storage-template.md

-# .NET 8 REST API Template - Azure Storaeg
+# .NET 8 REST API Template - Azure Storage

 This Visual Studio solution template is the result of the evolution of many other templates.
 It includes the solution to many problems faced in real-life projects as well as the will to follow a certain level of good practices.